 Step 5.
 Tie your 8inch mesh that you first cut in step 1 and tie it around your wreath.
 This will be used to hang on your door.

-Hang on your door and enjoy your one of a kind Halloween Witch Wreath.
+Hang it on your door and enjoy your one-of-a-kind Halloween Witch Wreath.